 After obtaining a broker-dealer license in the spring—a necessary requirement for underwriting muni bonds—Wilson and his team set out to recruit the first batch of municipal issuers to launch on the site.
 To do so, they created the Neighborly Bond Challenge, promising to structure the bonds and host the campaigns free of charge for the winners.

 At its heart, municipal finance is a simple concept: communities paying for the buildings and services they need.
 The problem is, over the years, municipal finance has become exceedingly complex.
 Multiple projects are now bundled into massive megabonds that are controlled by a long chain of middlemen and Wall Street banks.
-That favors big issuers over small ones, who pay higher fees.
+That favors big issuers over small ones, who face higher costs.

-Similarly, small investors have gotten edged out.
+Small investors have gotten edged out as well.
 Once widely held by average Americans, muni bonds are now purchased mainly by wealthy individuals and institutions, largely for their tax benefits and low risk.
-The bonds are issued in minimum denominations of $5,000 or more, putting them out of reach of individual investors.
+The bonds are issued in minimum denominations of $5,000 or more, putting them out of reach of many individual investors.

 Lack of transparency is another issue.
 Muni bond investors are charged $1 billion in excess fees each year, according to federal regulators.